Map Development Guide

 Maps with Rage mode should be more open and jump pads are highly encouraged.

-- The more blocks players can gather, the better.
+The more types of blocks players can gather, the better.

-- Mixed Arcade games are meant to be fun and original.
+- Arcade games are meant to be fun and original.

 - This is mainly done by mapmakers and their builds.